stoyangalchev/Webflix/README.md

 ## Home page

-Dynamic page with welcome, short description of the Application and 3 recent movies added.
+Dynamic page with app title, short description of the Application and 3 recent movies added.

 ## Movies page

-Movie page is the collection of all created movies by the users.
+Dynamic page with  collection of all created movies by the users.
 Contains breef information about every movie and a Details button for more information about the chosen movie.

 ## Login page